 Clients & Cases

-- Holwell Shuster & Goldberg and ACLU File Discrimination Charges Against Frontier Airlines on Behalf of Female Pilots
+- Holwell Shuster & Goldberg, ACLU, and Towards Justice Litigating Discrimination Case Against Frontier Airlines on Behalf of Female Pilots and Flight Attendants

 - Holwell Shuster & Goldberg Represents Visa in Swipe-Fee Litigation

 HSG is lead trial counsel defending Visa in dozens of antitrust actions brought by some of the largest retailers in the world — including Target, Amazon, and The Home Depot — over payment card “swipe fees.”
 In September 2018, HSG helped Visa reach a historic $6.26 billion settlement with one of the putative classes of merchants — the largest known settlement of a private antitrust case in the 120-year history of the Sherman Act.

 - HOLWELL SHUSTER & GOLDBERG REPRESENTED A MACANDREWS & FORBES COMPANY IN A MASSIVE ANTITRUST TRIAL AGAINST NEWS CORP.

 HSG took to trial a massive antitrust case against a subsidiary of Rupert Murdoch’s media empire, News Corp.
 The case ultimately settled confidentially.

 - HOLWELL SHUSTER & GOLDBERG REPRESENTS INVESTMENT FUND IN CUTTING-EDGE “COST OF INSURANCE” LITIGATION